utf8(feed) - phpMan

 Enabling the "utf8" pragma has the following effect:

-o Bytes in the source text that have their high-bit set will be
+o Bytes in the source text that are not in the ASCII character set

-treated as being part of a literal UTF-X sequence.
-This includes
+will be treated as being part of a literal UTF-8 sequence.
+This

-most literals such as identifier names, string constants, and
+includes most literals such as identifier names, string constants,

-Note that if you have bytes with the eighth bit on in your script (for
+Note that if you have non-ASCII, non-UTF-8 bytes in your script (for

 example embedded Latin-1 in your string literals), "use utf8" will be

-you want to have such bytes under "use utf8", you can disable this
+unhappy.
+If you want to have such bytes under "use utf8", you can

-pragma until the end the block (or file, if at top level) by "no
+disable this pragma until the end the block (or file, if at top level)

 Utility functions